 The findings from the preliminary and replication studies indicated that perceived benefits positively influenced the likelihood of disclosing.
 The effect of the benefits of disclosure was statistically significant across the studies.
 Unguarded and high-stakes information were the information items that carried a higher likelihood of benefits, and interviewees disclosed those information items at higher rates than low-stakes and guarded information.
 Furthermore, the effect of the cost of disclosure was statistically significant in neither of the studies.
 Interviewees were not less likely to disclose guarded information compared to low-stakes information.
 In our research design, guarded information items came with greater risks than low-stakes information but not greater benefits.

-However, the negative interaction between costs and benefits observed in the Preliminary Study failed to replicate in the Replication Study.
-That finding calls to question our proposal that—generally speaking—interviewees are likelier to disclose information units that seem less versus more risky.
+However, the negative interaction between costs and benefits observed in the Preliminary Study did not replicate in the Replication Study.
+That finding may be due to power constraints, not evidence against the existence of an interaction effect.
+We did not power the replication to determine the absence of an interaction effect.
+Our proposal that—generally speaking—interviewees are likelier to disclose information units that seem less versus more risky requires further examination.
 Our manipulation of costs and benefits did not exert a consistent influence across participants and across the studies.
 In the Replication Study, the logistic regression model, including the interaction of costs and benefits, fit the data better primarily because of the random effects variance of the interaction effect.
 That is, the average interaction effect was close to zero, but the variance suggests that interviewees seem to vary substantially in their sensitivity to high costs and benefits when deciding what to disclose (Neequaye et al., 2023).
 People vary substantially in how they handle high-stakes information.
 We do not yet have indisputable grounds to claim there was or was not an interaction between costs and benefits on average, though we believe there is evidence that people vary widely in their sensitivity to benefits, costs, and their co-occurrence.
 Our best speculation, at this time, is that our efforts to control variance stemming from the background story’s narrative content did not work.
 Participants in the Replication Study, like in the Preliminary Study, may have construed their own estimates of cost and benefit probabilities based on the narrative content (as well as other idiosyncratic considerations), not minding the numerical manipulations.
 We can think of two possibilities for future research, given the volatility of individual risk appetite regarding disclosure decisions.

 Further studies could explore factors that invite uncertainty about perceived costs and benefits.
 A relevant variable here is discounting—the influence of outcome proximity.
 Future studies might examine how outcome proximity might affect interviewees’ reactions to high costs and benefits.
 The outcomes of disclosure decisions in the present research were immediate; participants experienced the consequences of their decisions right after making them.
 We cannot definitively say whether or how that design choice influenced disclosure compared to a comparison condition with delayed consequences.
 Some participants may have construed, based on the background story, that the gang’s retaliation (i.e., costs) or interdiction (i.e., benefits) might come sooner or later—not minding the points system in the respective studies.
 We did not plan to actively manipulate discounting; in fact, our theoretical propositions do not yet include hypotheses on discounting.
 Nonetheless, the broader decision-making literature indicates that people give more credence to proximal outcomes: they crave immediate benefits than later ones and are more likely to defer costs if they can (Scholten & Read, 2010).
 Actively manipulating outcome proximity might provide more insights into how people manage disclosure in intelligence interviews.